CBD Hemp Terpenes and Their Benefits

 Most Common Terpenes in CBD Hemp Flower

-Aroma Profile: Dank or humid, earthy and herbal citrus tones, with tropical fruit flavors and aroma
+Aromatic Profile: Dank or humid, earthy and herbal citrus tones, with tropical fruit flavors and aroma.

 • Sedative